tsuru/tsuru.github.io/_posts/2015-09-04-tsuru-server-0-12-is-out.markdown

 We already have a flow for constant testing on nightly packages, ensuring that everything works, but this testing doesn't reach a good scale yet.
 As we work to improve this flow, we're also committing to provide more stable releases, by defining a clearer release cycle:

 Whenever we reach the stable stage of development, we're going to provide a release candidate (rc) package, and run the rc version on our production environment.
 If we caught any bad behavior, we fix it and issue another rc version.
-After some days of running the rc release, as soon as we feel comfortable about it (one week later, possible), a new release will be tagged and safely advised as stable by the tsuru core team.
+After some days of running the rc release, as soon as we feel comfortable about it (one week later, possibly), a new release will be tagged and safely advised as stable by the tsuru core team.

 Contributors
 ============